-E. Monitoring and accountability: The role of parliaments and the need for citizen participation
+V. Monitoring and accountability: the role of parliaments, and the need for citizen participation

-Like the MDGs, the implementation of the SDGs will have to be monitored on the global, regional, national, and local levels.
-Monitoring efforts on the international level provides opportunities for sharing experiences and recommendations.
+- 41. As in the case of the Millennium Development Goals, the implementation of the sustainable development goals will have to be monitored on the global, regional, national and local levels.
+Monitoring on the international level provides opportunities for sharing experiences and recommendations.
 Global monitoring should not be limited to intergovernmental processes but should also apply to other stakeholders.
-All partners in the development process have to be held accountable, including the private sector and civil society.
+All partners in the development process have to be held accountable, including the private sector and civil society. - 42.
 On the national level, monitoring is tied to questions of accountability.
-Parliaments, as the most representative political body, play a key role at all levels: they have a legal mandate to be the overseer of government actions at home and abroad, as well as a mandate to reach out to constituents and ensure that all sectors of society are heard.
-In order to fulfil their oversight functions, parliaments need to better integrate the SDGs into their own processes and strengthen their oversight mechanisms.
-This includes instituting multi-party and multi-portfolio committees in order to help advance all the various goals in a cross-cutting way.
-Institutional mechanisms are needed to lock in place a long-term perspective in policy-making, which would help overcome the short-term approach inherent to the electoral cycle.
+Parliaments, as the most representative political body, play a key role at all levels: they have a legal mandate to be the overseer of Governments' actions at home and abroad, as well as a mandate to reach out to constituents and ensure that all sectors of society are heard.
+In order to fulfil their oversight functions, parliaments need to better integrate the sustainable development goals into their own processes and strengthen their oversight mechanisms.
+This includes instituting multi-party and multi-portfolio committees in order to help advance all the various goals in a crosscutting way.
+Institutional mechanisms are needed to lock in place a long-term perspective in policymaking, which would help to overcome the short-term approach inherent to the electoral cycle.